ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 endpoints.
 Specifying multiple Remote Endpoints on a Preconnection allows applications to override this for more detailed control.

-Transport Properties MUST always be specified while security parameters are OPTIONAL.
+Transport Properties MUST always be specified while security parameters and connection context are OPTIONAL.

 If Message Framers are used (see {{framing}}), they MUST be added to the Preconnection during pre-establishment.